-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) or go to accident and emergency at your nearest hospital, if you think that you or anyone else has taken too much IMFLAC.
-Do this even if there is no signs of discomfort or poisoning.
+Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) or go to Accident and Emergency at your nearest hospital if you think that you or anyone else has taken too much IMFLAC.
+Do this even if there is no sign of discomfort or poisoning.

 While you are using IMFLAC

 Things you must do